 Covid-19 information for families

-- Family support services will revert to telehealth and zoom sessions
+- Family support services will continue via telehealth and zoom with emergency cases assessed individually

-- Bookings at Glen Osmond Farm in Woodend cannot be honoured
+- Bookings at Glen Osmond Farm will be postponed

 We will endeavour to support in home end-of-life or emergency situations, please contact your Family Support Practitioner to discuss.